srkunze/xheap/README.rst

 What are heaps good for anyway?
 -------------------------------

-When you need the smallest item of big collections—fast and with no overhead.
+When you need the smallest item of a large list—fast and with no overhead.
+Read_here_for_more_details_and_background_.

 How?